KeywordsUniversity of Arizona -- College of Law -- Catalogs.

 Collection InformationThis title is part of the University of Arizona Law Catalogs collection, made available by the Daniel F. Cracchiolo Law Library and the University Libraries at the University of Arizona.
 Please contact the Law Library with questions about items in this collection, http://lawlibrary.arizona.edu/hours-and-contact.

-DescriptionIssued as a numbered part of the University of Arizona Record: Vol. XLIV, No. 2
+DescriptionIssued as a numbered part of the University of Arizona Record: Vol. LXVII, No. 4

 Showing items related by title, author, creator and subject.